tjhickey724/CS_EGP_playbook/_chapters/800-Incubator/180-binary-grading.md

 ---
 ## Intent

-Utilize aspects of specifications grading,to reduce the frustrations of traditional points-based grading, and create a better learning environment.
+Utilize aspects of specifications grading, to reduce the frustrations of traditional points-based grading, and create a better learning environment.

 ## Problem